datafix-com/HelloWorld/README.md

 2020.06.19: surprised at Warren's preference for proprietary Sharepoint use as opposed to a GitHub wiki solution.

+This should not be a problem for our FossDevs given the rate of library evolution we are enjoying.

+encourage GitHub for EdD (SrEd) work.

 ----

 This repo ( repository ) is currently active as a test of FastIo.